claudiosa/CCS/README.md

 This main directory with some codes of programming languages that I work or worked!
 Take and enjoy it!
-You can clone this repository or a download of a specific directory: <a href="https://downgit.github.io/">  use de downgit ... easy and safe </a>
+You can clone this repository or a download of a specific directory: <a href="https://downgit.github.io">  use de downgit ... easy and safe</a>

 cc  - Claudio Cesar

 ---
 (TO BE TRANSLATED one day -- TO DO)
-Fazendo Download de diretórios em particular (Para os alunos)
+Fazendo Download de diretórios em particular

 1. Escolha o diretorio do seu interesse